 - With nighttime eating syndrome, people will often wake up several times in the night to grab a meal or snack to soothe insomnia and help themselves fall back asleep.

 As you can see, none of these two issues are restricted to dinner time and thus if your question is only limited to ‘why do I always overeat at dinner time’ then you should look at your daytime eating habits.
+Maybe you simply aren’t eating enough throughout the day.

 Why Do I Overeat After Exercise?